Newspaper Page Text

 "She was just after my man

-Peewee.”
-Sadie declared, in short
+Peewee" Sadie declarcil. in short

-gasps as if the wound had impair
+gasps as if the wound bad impair

-ed her breathing, ‘but I beat her
+ed her breathing, "but I boat her

-at her own game. ™1 don’t know
+at her own game ' I don’t know

 what her name was but I knew

-where to find her.
-When T went
+where to find her When 1 went

 there tonight I was going to have

-a showdown.
-But she got the upper
+a showdown But she got (he upper

-hand and let me have it first.”
+hand and let me have it first ”

-After a hurried operatlon had
+After a hurried operation had

-been performed at the ‘hospital
+been performed at (he “Hospital

 Thursday night, she was not yet

-out of the danger line, doctors said.
+out of the danger line, doctors said

 Officers late last night had not ap